mptre/mdsort/README.md

 ### From source

-The installation directory defaults to `/usr/local` and can be altered using the `PREFIX` environment variable:
+The installation prefix defaults to `/usr/local` and can be altered using the `PREFIX` environment variable when invoking `configure`:

 ```
 $ ./configure